 Method 1: Using Hand Coding to Connect Google Analytics to Redshift

 The activities of extracting data from Google Analytics, transforming that data to a usable form, and loading said data onto the target Redshift database would have to be carried out by custom scripts.
 The scripts would have to be written by members of your data management or business intelligence team.
 This data pipeline would then have to be managed and maintained over time.

-Method 2: Moving Data from Google Analytics to Redshift using Custom Scripts
+Method 2: Using Hevo Data to Connect Google Analytics to Redshift

 Manual Migration Steps